pace/cloud-sdk-ios/docs/index.md

 - [OneTimePassword](https://github.com/mattrubin/OneTimePassword)
 - [SwiftProtobuf](https://github.com/apple/swift-protobuf)

-### Step 2: Setup SDK
+### Step 2: Initialize SDK

-The `PACECloudSDK` needs to be set up before any of its `Kits` can be used.
+The `PACECloudSDK` needs to be initialized before _any_ of its functionalities can be used.
 Therefore you *must* call `PACECloudSDK.shared.setup(with: PACECloudSDK.Configuration)`.
-The best way to do this is inside
-`applicationDidFinishLaunching` in your `AppDelegate`.
-It will automatically authorize your application with the provided api key.
+The best way to do this is inside `applicationDidFinishLaunching` in your `AppDelegate`.
+It will automatically authorize your application with the provided API key.

 ```swift
 let config: PACECloudSDK.Configuration = .init(apiKey: "<YOUR_API_KEY>",